dkfans/keeperfx/docs/keeperfx_readme.txt

 Q: Mouse disappears when I try to enter network game.
 A: There's no fix; use stanard DK with IPX fix for multiplayer.

-Q: Switching resolution in map view disables all rooms and spells.
+Q: Switching resolution/Taking over control in map view disables all rooms and spells!
-A: As it's quite rare occurence, reason is yet to be found.
+A: Press TAB key twice to bring back working menu.

+Q: There are no special eye effects when I posses Beetle, Fly,
+    Dragon, Tentacle etc.!
+A: Lense effect only work if you have over 16MB RAM and in screen
+     resolutions: 320x200, 640x400 and 640x480.

 Config file details: